Splat/devSetup/README.md

 export PATH="$GOPATH/bin:$PATH"
 ```

+### GoDoc
+Projects worked on all conform to GoDoc and as such should be installed.
+`go install golang.org/x/tools/cmd/godoc@latest`
+To run from within project jsut `godoc -http :8080`

+### Debugging
 Install the Delve debugger and just avoid using GDB unless necessary or on someone else's machine/server.
 `go install github.com/go-delve/delve/cmd/dlv@latest`